Dogs at Lake Tahoe

 "Where can I take my dog at Lake Tahoe?"

-The Lake Tahoe Basin Management Unit (LTBMU) manages about 78% of the land within the Lake Tahoe Basin, so if you want to take your dog hiking, camping, or snowshoeing, chances are you will end up on National Forest System lands.
+The USDA Forest Service Lake Tahoe Basin Management Unit (LTBMU) manages approximately 78% of the land within the Lake Tahoe Basin, so if you want to take your dog hiking, camping, or snowshoeing, chances are you will end up on National Forest System lands.

-Your well-behaved, leashed dog is welcome almost anywhere (Forest Order 19-86-99 PDF 347 KB) within the LTBMU, with the notable exceptions of designated swimming beaches and areas that are restricted for wildlife protection.
+Your well-behaved, leashed dog is welcome almost anywhere within the LTBMU, with the notable exceptions of designated swimming beaches and areas that are restricted for wildlife protection.
 You must keep your dog on a leash, and pick up after him.
+Read More

 Before You Get Started